jsc329/ammonitorwiki/Chapter-10-The-Priorities-and-Prioritization-Tables.md

 locations.

-Under the ‘simple’ optimization approach, the ‘daily.site.constraint’ argument should contain the number of one-minute recording samples available to be taken each day at each site.
+Under the ‘simple’ optimization approach, the ‘daily.site.constraint’ argument should contain the number of 1-minute recording samples available to be taken each day at each site.
 In cases where ‘daily.site.constraint’ &lt;= 30, all events are allotted into the highest scoring hour at evenly spaced intervals throughout the hour.
-If ‘daily.site.constraint’ &gt; 30, remaining samples are allotted in the same way in the second highest scoring hour, and so on.
+If ‘daily.site.constraint’ &gt; 30, remaining samples are allotted in the same way into the second highest scoring hour, and so on.

 Some users may chafe at the idea of concentrating all sampling power into a single hour if they have fewer than 30 samples per day, and may